athenarc/GLANCE-Global-Actions-in-a-Nutshell-for-Counterfactual-Explainability/README.md

 # GLANCE: Global Actions in a Nutshell for Counterfactual Explainability

-This is the home directory of our GLANCE framework.
+A versatile and adaptive framework for generating global counterfactual explanations.
 Before trying to run our project, please consult the setup instructions below.

 ## Table of Contents
 - [Structure](#structure)